 Seven Years and Seven Months

 Sony eventually backed away from the project and BMG picked it up, but Sony paid for the recording of most of the tracks and donated those costs - it would be their generous contribution to the project and PCF.
-However, some of the artists donated their time and talent out of love and respect for Dan and didn’t charge us a dime.
+However, many of the artists donated their time and talent out of love and respect for Dan and didn’t charge us a dime.

 Dan always said that his songs were like his children - he gave birth to them and then sent them out into the world to make their way.
 It fascinated him to see which of them were successful, and which didn’t quite make it.
-I feel certain he would love hearing his children being reborn and reinterpreted through the talents of the wonderful artists on this CD, and that he would be deeply touched that they participated in this tribute to him.
+I feel certain he would love hearing his songs being reborn and reinterpreted through the talents of the wonderful artists on this CD, and that he would be deeply touched that they participated in this tribute to him.

 ~ Jean Fogelberg